Projects

 PREGNANCY SUPPORT

 China suffers from the second highest abortion rate in the world with 36% of known pregnancies ending in abortion.
 Bonisa is supporting an organization that provides pregnancy crisis intervention and many other prolife needs.
-Their approach to bio-ethics training, pregnancy crisis intervention and after-abortion trauma counselling are heavily influenced by their Christian faith and theological convictions.
+Their approach to bioethics training, pregnancy crisis intervention and after-abortion trauma counselling are heavily influenced by their Christian faith and theological convictions.
+They are in the process of simplifying and translating a book on pregnancy crisis intervention to better support those in need.
 This organization also works together with pastors and house-church leaders to further spread prolife convictions.
-For some women who have already had an abortion, the guilt and grief experienced has been an entry point for counselors to speak of the Gospel and forgiveness for sinners.
+For some women who have already had an abortion, the guilt and grief experienced has been an entry point for counselors to speak of the Gospel and forgiveness for sinners in Jesus Christ.